NJ Personal Preference Program (PPP) Explained

 Overview of New Jersey's Personal Preference Program

-Through the "Cash and Counseling" model, the program distributes a budget that would typically be allocated for services directly to the participants.
+Through the "cash and counseling" model, the program distributes a budget that would typically be allocated for services directly to the participants.
 This budget enables them to hire care providers, giving them greater control over their care arrangements.
 Family members, including spouses, can be employed as caregivers if they are at least 18 years old, allowing loved ones to play an active role in caregiving while receiving fair compensation for their dedication.

 Eligibility Requirements for New Jersey's Personal Preference Program

-Can you get paid caring for your loved one?
+Can you get paid to care for your loved one?

 woman smiling

-Services and Supports under New Jersey's Personal Preference Program
+Services and supports under New Jersey's Personal Preference Program

 The Personal Preference Program (PPP) offers participants remarkable flexibility when utilizing the funds allocated for their care.
 The program covers a wide range of services and supports that cater to the diverse needs of Medicaid-qualified individuals.

-1. Personal Assistance Services: Participants can hire individuals for assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
+1. Personal assistance services: Participants can hire individuals for assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
 These services include bathing, grooming, meal preparation, eating, mobility assistance, housekeeping, shopping, and laundry.

-2. Assistive Technology: The PPP supports the acquisition of various appliances, devices, and controls that enhance an individual's ability to live independently.
+2. Assistive technology: The PPP supports the acquisition of various appliances, devices, and controls that enhance an individual's ability to live independently.
 Examples of assistive technology include remote controls, specially designed cooking equipment, and motion-sensitive lighting.

 The three categories of eligible expenditures empower care recipients to tailor their care and support services according to their unique needs and preferences, promoting greater independence and a higher quality of life.
 The PPP's focus on personal choice and control over care services distinguishes it as a program that advocates for the well-being and dignity of its beneficiaries.